 Will Taking the Pill Increase my Risk of Developing Cancer?

-It is estimated that as many as 140 million women worldwide take the oral contraceptive pill.
+Will taking contraceptive pill increase developing cancer risk, It is estimated that as many as 140 million women worldwide take the oral contraceptive pill.
 It is a simple, effective way for a female to control her own fertility and has also been utilised as a treatment for heavy periods, acne and endometriosis.
 However, safety concerns over its usage persist, and one of the major issues is a suspected link between the pill and cancer.

 So, what does the science say?
 Does taking the pill increase your risk of developing cancer, or can it actually serve a protective role?